 Health risks: Chlorine can be a big problem for thyroid health because it’s part of the halogen family, which also includes iodine, bromine, and fluorine.
 Iodine is one of the two key building blocks of your thyroid hormone, and when you are exposed to too much chlorine your body can actually absorb it in place of iodine because the two look so similar.
 This can lead to Hashimoto’s, hypothyroidism, and other forms of thyroid dysfunction.

 Exposure to chlorine can also cause coughing, wheezing, sneezing, or even pneumonia, as it is a respiratory irritant.
-It can also cause headache, dizziness, blurred vision, nausea, vomiting, skin blisters and irritation.6
+It can also cause headaches, dizziness, blurred vision, nausea, vomiting, skin blisters, and irritation.6

 Found in: QUATS are found in most fabric softeners and “antibacterial” cleaning products.

 Health risks: QUATS contribute to the problem of antibiotic-resistant bacteria because they are antimicrobial in nature like triclosan.
 It is also a skin irritant and respiratory irritant.

 Healthier alternative: White vinegar added to the rinse cycle softens clothes, and a simple DIY cleaner (see recipe below) can more than suffice to kill bacteria around your home.

 As you can see, cleaning products are not all created equal.
 In order to avoid these common toxins, I recommend reading the labels on your cleaning products as closely as you would a food label at the grocery store.
 By doing your due diligence you can make informed choices of all-natural, non-toxic cleaning products that do not contain any of the chemicals listed above.